Bund Deutscher Segler

 The Bund Deutscher Segler (BDS) was the governing body of the Deutscher Turn- und Sportbund for sailing sports in the German Democratic Republic (GDR).
-It was founded in East Berlin in April of 1958 and merged with the German Sailing Federation after German reunification in early 1991.
+It was founded in East Berlin in April 1958 and merged with the German Sailing Federation after German reunification in early 1991.
 By 1988 it had 31,318 members and 2,231 trainers across the GDR.